 UW-Oshkosh (3-1), ranked 20th in the NCAA Division III by the National Fastpitch Coaches Association, led after each inning in both games and pounded out 22 hits on the day, including five apiece by Natalie Dillon and Natalie Dudek, and four from Kaitlyn Krol.

 The shutout was Smaney's second in as many starts this season.
-Her bid for the 11th no-hitter in UW-Oshkosh history and first since Courtney Wautier's in 2013 was broken up by a leadoff single in the top of the fifth inning.
+Her bid for the 11th no-hitter in UW-Oshkosh history was broken up by a leadoff single in the top of the fifth inning.

 The Titans backed Smaney's gem with a run in the top of the first inning, four more in the second and six in the fourth before the game was halted via the eight-run rule.